Reasons to choose Wilson Browne

 Any mistakes could invalidate the document meaning you will be deemed to have died without making a Will, known in legal terms as dying intestate.

-Why use a solicitor instead?
+Why use a solicitor instead to make your will?

 Although having a solicitor draft your Will might cost more in the short term, it may ultimately prove much the better option – both financially and in terms of peace of mind for you and your loved ones.